 - Too many organisations place too much reliance on RPAs or central services.
 Phone the Radiation Protection Service is not a suitable contingency plan - EMPLOYEES should deal with emergencies.

 - Loss or theft is one of the most common emergencies and is rarely addressed.

 RP Alba Ltd can not only help you with the development of suitable contingency plans but we can also help your organisation by either running or setting exercises to test the robustness of your arrangements.

 Our personnel have been involved in organising small scale tests of contingency arrangements (e.g. x-ray set doesn’t de-energise after use) up to helping to plan and exercise large scale Level 3 exercises for nuclear licensed sites (including determination of potential airborne and surface deposited contamination levels from hypothetical gaussian plume releases from exercises).

-In 2011, RP Alba Ltd were asked to give a presentation on contingency plans, recovery and remediation to help set the legislative context for the Society for Radiological Protection’s meeting on Recovery and Remediation in Nairn.
+RP Alba Ltd have delivered presentations/training on contingency plans, recovery and remediation to not only our clients but to our radiation protection professional peers.
+For example, a presentation was delivered to help set the legislative context for the Society for Radiological Protection’s meeting on Recovery and Remediation in Nairn.
 A copy of this presentation can be viewed here.